 - The ‘Probability Assessment’ may include automated checks of e.g. reasonableness of the values regarding to local ‘rules’ based on previous observations in time and space as well as other objectively recognized errors (e.g., incongruence of observation values against taxonomic and geographic hierarchies).
 Also automated image recognition can be included at this level.
 These assessments lead to flagging, documenting and evaluation of questionable records for subsequent corrective actions.

-- ‘Expert Validation’ is the ‘golden standard’ of data validation.
-Here human experts for specific taxa manually check observations and if necessary correct information and values identified in step one and two above.
+- ‘Expert Verification’ is the ‘golden standard’ of data validation.
+Here human experts for specific taxa manually check observations, in particular with respect to accurate information about taxonomic identification, location and time.

 The IPT is a publishing rather than a processing tool, and it is not designed to validate the content of verbatim data although default values can be assigned in the IPT to required DarwinCore data elements, and those values are used when the corresponding elements are empty.
 For content validation of DwC-A files, we recommend using the GBIF data validator.
 The service presents results as a report on the syntactical correctness and validity of the dataset content.
 Submitting a dataset to the service subjects it to the same validation and interpretation procedures applied to all datasets published through SBDI to GBIF and the Bioatlas in order to identify potential issues.
 The GBIF validator accepts zip-compressed DwC-A files, checklist, occurrence and sampling-event data, as well as simple CSV files containing Darwin Core terms in the first row.